-World Cities was a project of the European Union managed by the Directorate General for Regional and Urban Policy (DG REGIO) of the European Commission.
+World Cities was a project of the European Union managed by the Directorate-General for Regional and Urban Policy (DG REGIO) of the European Commission.
 The project was implemented from 2015 – 2018 and originated in a Preparatory Action of the European Parliament to promote the exchange of experience and best practice between the European Union and non-EU countries on the theme of territorial development with particular reference to urban development, urban-rural partnership and urban cross-border cooperation.
+The project results were mainstreamed into the International Urban Cooperation (IUC) programme of the European Union.

 The project facilitated the exchange of information and good practices on regional and urban development policy issues.
 Cooperation was based on the identification of pilot regions and cities and the development of concrete actions, for implementation in the short-term, in areas including urban innovation (smart-city) and green technologies (energy efficiency, low carbon development).
 Intervention areas were decided by the involved cities/regions, with strong support of the project team, and in coordination with the EU Commission (DG REGIO), the EU Delegations in the respective countries and national authorities of the non-EU countries where relevant.